 The remarkable landscape of northern Colorado relies heavily on the prosperity of the creatures that call this habitat home, particularly the majestic birds of prey that soar above us.
 Unfortunately, as our man-made environment expands, the ability for the birds of prey to maintain their life in the wild becomes readily more difficult.
 Many times these birds fall victim to a tragic injury that obstructs their capacity to thrive in their natural domain.

-Located at 720 East Vine Drive in Fort Collins, CO, the main raptor rehabilitation center is home to our rehabilitation efforts, raptors undergoing rehabilitation, and our educational ambassadors.
+Located at 720 East Vine Drive in Fort Collins, CO, the raptor rehabilitation center is home to our rehabilitation efforts, raptors undergoing rehabilitation, and our educational ambassadors.
 This facility is not open to the general public except for open houses, but tours may be arranged with 1-2 weeks notice for a fee.
 A former woodworking shop and bottling plant, this 8,000-square foot facility continues to serve as our center of operations while we plan our future permanent facility.

 Environmental Learning Center